Robert III, Count of Dreux

-Along with his brother Peter, Duke of Brittany he fought with future Louis VIII of France in 1212 at Nantes and was captured there during a sortie.
+Along with his brother Peter, Duke of Brittany he fought with the future Louis VIII of France in 1212 at Nantes and was captured there during a sortie.
 Exchanged after the Battle of Bouvines for William Longsword, Earl of Salisbury, he fought in the Albigensian Crusade, besieging Avignon in 1226.
 He was a supporter of Blanche of Castile during her regency after the death of Louis VIII in 1226.

-In 1210 he married Alianor de St. Valéry (1192–15 Nov 1250) and they had several children:
+In 1210 he married Alianor de St. Valéry (1192 – 15 Nov 1250) and they had several children: